danielszilagyi/addon-adguard-home/README.md

 ## About

+This fork runs a *beta* version of AdGuard home and it is possible to configure `private_networks` on the addon UI.
+[This](https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration) is useful when one wants to resolve private IP addresses and has IPv6 resolver with public IPv6 ranges.

 AdGuard Home is a network-wide ad-and-tracker blocking DNS server with parental control (adult content blocking) capabilities.
 Its purpose is to let you control your entire network and all your devices, and it does not require